Azure/connectthedots/Azure/WebSite/ConnectTheDotsWebSite/Docs/Temp and Humidity Website setup.md

 ##Websockets setting
 * Enable WebSockets for the new Azure Web site
     * Browse to https://manage.windowsazure.com and select your Azure Web Site.
     * Click on the Configure tag.
-Then set WebSockets to  On
+Then set WebSockets to On and Click "Save"

 ##Running the site
 * Open the site in a browser to verify it has deployed correctly.